MicrosoftDocs/fabric-docs/docs/data-engineering/library-management.md

 Based on the user scenarios and specific needs, you can include other libraries.
 There are two types of libraries you may want to include:

-- **Feed library**: Feed libraries refer to the ones residing in public sources/repositories.
+- **Feed library**: Feed libraries refer to the ones residing in public sources or repositories.
 We currently support Python feed libraries from PyPI and Conda, one can specify the source in Library Management portals.

 - **Custom library**: Custom libraries are the code built by you or your organization. *.whl* and *.jar* can be managed through Library Management portals.